 Glass-fiber-reinforced radomes are protective plastic covers for radar antennae.
-They are used in airplanes and helicopters, bear aerodynamic loads, and protect sensitive antennae from external influences, including dirt, precipation, or bird strikes.
+They are used in airplanes and helicopters, bear aerodynamic loads, and protect sensitive antennae from external influences, including dirt, climatic influences, or bird strikes.
 At the same time, the radome must offer sufficient radar-electrical permeability so as to allow radar waves to be sent and received with lowest degradation.
 We are able to meet these exacting requirements thanks to our extensive expertise.

 Jenoptik produces, repairs, and services radomes for many types of aircraft – including fixed-wing aircraft and helicopters.
 During the manufacturing process, we set the highest standards possible in terms of material, quality and precision.
 We apply a variety of modern techniques to produce radomes made from composite materials.
 As a result, our radomes, made from glass-fiber-reinforced plastics (GRP), are extremely lightweight yet very stable.

 Our expert engineers in development and production have years of experience and use the latest manufacturing technologies in the production of composites.
 Jenoptik understands this extremely demanding production process better than almost any other company.
 The finished products are rigorously tested under real conditions with the original antennae.
 In this way we ensure that our radomes are of an extremely high quality that can be reproduced.